12 OF THE BEST AUSTRALIAN DAY WALKS

 7. Main Range Track, Snowy Mountains, New South Wales

 This is a big 21km walk, taking in the highest mountain on the continent, the chilly Blue, Albina & Club Alpine lakes, and constant views of the incredible Victorian Alps.
-The best place to start is Charlottes Pass, as it allows you to shorten the walk to 11km if you want, without missing Blue Lake and Caruthers Saddle.
+The best place to start is Charlottes Pass, as it allows you to shorten the Australian day hikes to 11km if you want, without missing Blue Lake and Caruthers Saddle.

 Try not to slip off the stepping stones crossing the Snowy River, especially in winter, and as you walk from Caruthers Saddle to Mount Kosciuszko, you’ll have Australia’s highest mountains in view the whole time.
 Stunning.